acrule/janus/README.md

 # Janus
-Janus is a Jupyter Notebook Extension that assist with notebook cleaning.
+Janus is a Jupyter Notebook extension that assists with organizing and cleaning notebooks.
+It provides a side-panel where cells with implementation details can be "hidden" until needed, providing details-on-demand.